-In Sixth Form, pupils may complete a research project in the first weeks of their Lower Sixth year, designed to introduce them to research skills and to sources of information and opinion that they might not ordinarily encounter in the course of their studies.
-Sixth Formers then have the opportunity to work for the Extended Project Qualification (EPQ), which allows pupils to develop a range of skills that will prepare them well for university life and to begin to explore a particular area of specialization.
+In Sixth Form, students may complete a research project in the first weeks of their Lower Sixth year, designed to introduce them to research skills and to sources of information and opinion that they might not ordinarily encounter in the course of their studies.
+Sixth Formers then have the opportunity to work towards the Extended Project Qualification (EPQ), which allows students to develop a range of skills that will prepare them well for university life and to begin to explore a particular area of specialization.

 Our Sixth Form Enrichment Programme consists of lectures and events hosted by academic departments and by the Academic Society.
 These are all designed to inspire curiosity and a spirit of enquiry by exposing pupils to material that is quite distinct from the taught curriculum.